Ropes/go-linker-vars-example/README.md

 Version: hihi
 ```

-# More useful example
+# Getting fancy with it!
-Inject VCS and build information into the binary.
+Inject VCS and build information into the an importable package which can be referenced by multiple binaries.
 ```
 cd cmd/complex
 gittag=$(git describe --tags)